music-encoding/guidelines/_guidelines-v4/09-textencoding/02-text/01-sharedparagraphs.md

 ---
-sectionid: textProse
+sectionid: sharedParagraphs
 title: "Paragraphs"
 version: "v4"
 ---

 Paragraphs are fundamental to prose text and typically group one or more sentences that form a logical passage.
-A paragraph is usually typographically distinct: The text begins on a new line and the first letter of the content is often indented, enlarged, or both.
+Usually, it is typographically distinct; that is, it usually begins on a new line and the first letter of the content is often indented, enlarged, or both.
+This element has a similar meaning as the corresponding elements in Encoded Archival Description (EAD), Text Encoding Initiative (TEI), and HTML.

 A paragraph is encoded with the {% include link elem="p" %} element: